Skip to Content

 7. Insufficient Knowledge of animals

-Some sad facts about zoos are that at times, the people hired to take care of and protect these animals aren’t very qualified.
+Some sad facts about zoos are that, at times, the people hired to care for and protect these animals aren’t qualified.
 Cleaners and feeders spend a lot of time with the animals, and understanding the situation one is getting into can be very helpful.

-When the caretakers’ are not well informed about the animals they are to be taking care of, it can be problematic.
+It can be problematic when the caretakers are not well-informed about the animals they will care for.
 This is how animals get physical and psychological scars from abuse.
 If an untrained zookeeper comes across a stubborn animal, they might hurt it if they are impatient.

 See Related: Endangered Species in Oklahoma